 Debunking Grandpa's Flathead Theory

 "But wait a minute, I know Grandpa used to put washers in his flathead to slow the flow and cool his engine."
 We know people did this too.
 They still do it but the cooling benefit is not from the slower flow but the increase in dynamic pressure in the block that builds from the restriction.
-Consider that Grandpa had two flathead water pumps sending twice the volume through the same size radiator core.
-At some point Grandpa maxed out the throughput and began building pressure.
-Building pressure in his block helped reduce the onset of hot spots on his cylinder walls and formation of steam pockets in his block.
+Consider that Grandpa had two flathead water pumps sending twice the volume through the same size radiator core as the Model B 4 cylinder.
+Too much flow in this no pressure system results in fluid loss.
+Slowing flow rate helps prevent that.
+At some point Grandpa maxed out the throughput and began building pressure in his block.
+Increasing block pressure helps reduce the onset of hot spots on his cylinder walls and formation of steam pockets in his block.
 This is a real benefit and does help cooling but is only realized when throughput nears capacity or is at capacity.
 While these restrictions may make sense when your rpm is excessive or your flow rate exceeds your heat exchanger throughput, they do not make sense for most applications.
 If you doubt this thinking then try this simple Ask Dr. Science experiment; clamp off the lower hose while you watch your temp gauge.
 Hopefully, you will debunk Grandpa's theory yourself before you experience vapor lock and melt your engine.

 - Free trapped air via the vent plug Fill the system as normal with your antifreeze mixture.
 Use a 50-50 mixture of antifreeze and distilled water.
 Auto parts stores will sell in-expensive to determine the concentration of antifreeze in your system.